ZenoRobotics/CUDA_C_and_GPU/Colab_Test/README.md

-## Test Colab Jupyter Notebook for start to Part I of the Intro to CUDA C/C++ and GPU Arch.
+# Test Colab Jupyter Notebook Setup and Usage for: Part I of the Intro to CUDA C/C++ and GPU Arch.
 Course

-# Steps
+## Steps

+1) Download Zip file.
-1) Unzip file to your Google Drive
+2) Unzip and extract "Intro_toCUDA_C_Part_1" folder to your Google Drive
-2)
+3) Double click on the Intro_to_CUDA_C_PART_1.pynb (Jupyter Notebook) file in the folder.
+4) Follow the steps in the Notebook.

+Good luck!